-Pitcher Athlete who can throw at least two pitches for strikes at least 75% of the time Control Pitcher Athlete who can throw at least two pitches in the box at least 75% of the time two pitches through both the inside % of the time Вох The bottom third of the zone, full width of plate.
+Pitcher Athlete who can throw at least two pitches for strikes at least 75% of the time Control Pitcher Athlete who can throw at least two pitches in the box at least 75% of the time Command Pitcher Athlete who can throw a box at least 75% of the ti t least two pitches through both the inside and outside half - ime Box The bottom third of the zone, full width of plate.
 The standard target area when even or behind in count.
 Half-Box Bottom third of zone, half width of plate.
 The standard target when one pitch ahead in count Tilt A combination of pitches: fastball at hitter's hands followed by some pitch low and away.
 Standard strategy on 0-2 count.
 Reverse Tilt Reverse of above: low and away followed by fastball at hands.
 Option on 0-2 count